 One huge benefit of visiting Asheville, is not only is the city itself full of things to do, you can use Asheville as a base to visit many awesome surrounding locations in the Blue Ridge Mountains of Western North Carolina.

-Here are our 15 best things to do in Asheville NC:
+Here are our top picks for the 17+ best things to do in Asheville NC:

 Asheville is well known for being an "Artsy" town, and this is very visible as you explore the streets of downtown and the River Arts District.
 All over town are fun, creative , and well done art murals, painted on various walls.
 No, this is graffiti, but real art by very talent artists.